 1. (1-10) The Philistine Goliath challenges Israel.

 b.
-And a champion went out from the camp of the Philistines, named Goliath: He was a large man (six cubits and a span can be anywhere from 8’5” to 9’2”), and he had armor and weapons to match his size.
+And a champion went out from the camp of the Philistines, named Goliath: He was a large man (six cubits and a span can be anywhere from 8’5” to 9’2” – that is, 256 to 280 cm), and he had armor and weapons to match his size.

 i.
 Goliath was tall, but his height is not unheard of in history.
 Poole on Goliath’s height: “Besides the giants mentioned in the Scriptures, Herodotus, Diodorus Siculus, and Pliny, and others, make mention of persons seven cubits high, which is near double to an ordinary man’s height.”
 Youngblood mentions the documented case of Robert Pershing Wadlow, who was eight feet eleven inches tall at the time of his death on July 15, 1940, at the age of twenty-two.

 ii.
 Goliath was from Gath and Joshua 11:22 says that a people known as the Anakim were still there in Joshua’s day.
 That was some 400 years before this, but it shows how there may have continued to be men of unusually large size from the city of Gath.